Confidentiality Notice

 Fixed-Price Risk

-68% of revenue from fixed-price contracts with cost overrun exposure
+Revenue from fixed-price contracts with cost overrun exposure

 Strong EBITDA to operating cash flow